jian-carlo/todo/README.md

 ## Usage

-The contents of the `TODO_FILE` must have the headings as found in the `todo.txt` file in this repo.
+The content of the `TODO_FILE` must have the headings as found in the `todo.txt` file in this repo.
 The *status* column is either `o` or `x` which signifies incomplete and complete respectively.
 The due column is of the format "MM-YY".
 The *priority* column takes in the values A, B, C; (more if you want)